TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 6/Mark 6.1.md

 ---

-And he went out from thence; and he cometh into his own country; and his disciples follow him.
+He went out from there.
+He came into his own country, and his disciples followed him.